English Language Teaching Statistics

 South Africa – R200 – R300

-As a more existential point we posed this question to our respondent to see what they are expecting.
+As a more existential point we posed this question to our respondents to see what they are expecting.
 A huge majority of 81% believe that in the post-COVID world, online teaching will be the dominant mode of delivery for EFL teaching and education more generally.
 Interestingly, as of 2022, blended learning is estimated to account for the largest share of the English language learning market.

-As we have all come to learn in the last number of months, everything we do and know is subject to change.
-But one thing is not changing.
-People desire to learn english as a foreign language and for people to learn how to teach it!
-The TEFL Academy’s market leading TEFL courses are truly the best way to get qualified to teach, in whatever way that our new world presents you with!
+As we have all come to learn in the last number of years, everything we do and know is subject to change.
+But, according to TEFL statistics, some things are not changing: the demand for learning English and the demand for TEFL teachers!
+The TEFL Academy’s market-leading TEFL courses are truly the best way to get qualified to teach, in whatever way you choose.

 Terms and Conditions